SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 This keyword loads the page object for the given `page_type` and `object_name`.
-It is useful when you want to use keywords from a page object without first navigating to that page (for example, when you are already on the page and don\'t want to navigate away).
+It is useful when you want to use keywords from a page object without first navigating to that page (for example, when you are already on the page and don't want to navigate away).

 #### Wait for Modal